a2a-fair-metrics/a2a-fair-metrics/Apples_item.md

 ### How is the measurement executed?
-HTTP GET calls, using Accept */* content type, are made on the provided GUID, and any 300-range redirects are followed.
-When there are no more redirects, the HTTP headers of the last call are examined for the presence of a `Link` header of `rel` "item", and similarly `<link>` tags in the HTML (if the record is HTML) are examined for the existence of a item tag.
-Further, ist shall be checked if links are actionable and resolve to a downloadable or streamable data item.
+HTTP GET calls, using `Accept */*` content type, are made on the provided GUID, and any 300-range redirects are followed.
+When there are no more redirects, the HTTP headers of the last call are examined for the presence of a `Link` header of `rel="item"`, and similarly `<link>` tags in the HTML (if the record is HTML) are examined for the existence of a `rel="item"` tag.
+Further, it shall be checked if links are actionable and resolve to a downloadable or streamable data item.

 ### What is/are considered valid result(s)?
 the presence of a item-as in either headers or HTML